 - 1. The Board of Governors and Senior Management Team have a strategic responsibility for safeguarding arrangements and will comply with their duties under legislation. - 2.
-The Board of Governors have regard to the KCSIE 2021 guidance and will ensure policies, procedures and training is effective and complies with the law at all times. - 3.
+The Board of Governors have regard to the KCSIE 2022 guidance and will ensure policies, procedures and training is effective and complies with the law at all times. - 3.
+The Board of Governors should be aware of their obligations under the Human Rights Act 1998, the Equality Act 201, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
+Information can be found in KCSIE 2022, Part 2, Paragraphs 82-93. - 4.
 The school has a nominated governor (Mrs S. Barter) for safeguarding.
-The nominated governor will support the DCPC and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, in accordance with locally agreed inter-agency procedures and that the policies are reviewed at least annually and when required. - 4.
-The Board of Governors will ensure that the DCPC is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - 5.
-The DCPC will ensure that the child protection and safeguarding policies and procedures adopted by the Board of Governors, are understood, and followed by all staff. - 6.
-The Board of Governors will ensure the relevant policies are available to parents on the School website or by sending a paper copy on request. - 7.
-Arrangements are in place for handling allegations of abuse against members of staff, volunteers / the Headmaster. - 8.
-The Headmaster is named as the Designated Child Protection Co-ordinator (DCPC) to take responsibility for child protection matters. - 9.
-Requires training (updated every two years) in child protection and inter-agency working for the DCPC and the appropriate training of other staff and volunteers. - 10.
-Arrangements are in place for reviewing the School's Child Protection Policy and Procedures and of the efficiency with which the related duties have been discharged, including swift remediation of deficiencies. - 11.
+The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, in accordance with locally agreed inter-agency procedures and that the policies are reviewed at least annually and when required. - 5.
+The Board of Governors will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - 6.
+The DSL will ensure that the child protection and safeguarding policies and procedures adopted by the Board of Governors, are understood, and followed by all staff. - 7.
+The Board of Governors will ensure the relevant policies are available to parents on the School website or by sending a paper copy on request. - 8.
+Arrangements are in place for handling allegations of abuse against members of staff, volunteers / the Headmaster. - 9.
+The Headmaster is named as the DSL to take responsibility for child protection matters. - 10.
+Requires training (updated every two years) in child protection and inter-agency working for the DSL and the appropriate training of other staff and volunteers.

+- 11. Arrangements are in place for reviewing the School's Child Protection Policy and Procedures and of the efficiency with which the related duties have been discharged, including swift remediation of deficiencies. - 12.
 Operates safe recruitment procedures including DBS checks and compliance with Independent School Standards Regulations.

 The Headmaster has a legal duty to ensure that procedures exist to ensure the proper protection of children at Northbourne Park School (including online safety) and to deal efficiently with any suspicions of abuse, either in the home or in the School.
 He will: